-Operators are special symbols or phrases that programmers use to check, combine or change values.
-For example the multiplication operator (*) multiplies two numbers together.
-Another complex example include the logical AND operator && (as in if username && password) and the increment operator ++i, which is a shortcut to increase the value of i by 1.
+Operators are special symbols or phrases that programmers use to check, combine, or change values.
+For example, the multiplication operator (*) multiplies two numbers together.
+Another complex example includes the logical AND operator && (as in if username && password) and the increment operator ++i, which is a shortcut to increase the value of i by 1.
 Swift supports most standard C operators and eliminates several common coding errors.

 Different Kinds of Operators